 Government fast-tracks two new reservoirs to shore up water supply

-- On May 31, 2025, the UK Government announced plans to expedite the development of two major new water storage facilities located in Cambridgeshire and Lincolnshire to boost the region’s water supply.
+- In 2025, the UK government announced it will accelerate the approval process for two major water storage projects located in Cambridgeshire and Lincolnshire to enhance the nation's water supply.

 Reservoir plans fast-tracked as Britain could run out of drinking water 'in next decade' - The Mirror